lampnis/alus/README.md

+## latest changes in version 0.0.1
+Changed how lines are chosen for gaussian approximation.
+Also changed the noise out which the line peaking is tested.
+Added `for_noise` changable parameter in the beginning of the script

 # alus
 Tune the spectral line positions according to list of positions by fitting a Gaussian function to experimental line profile.